Customer service (Policy)

 Public Health Sudbury & Districts provides programs and services and plans activities and events which promote and protect the health of citizens living in the districts of Sudbury and Manitoulin.

-Public Health Sudbury & Districts is committed to excellence in serving all members of the public and in working effectively with partners and community groups, including people with disabilities.
+Public Health Sudbury & Districts is committed to excellence in serving all members of the public and in working effectively with partners and community groups, including people with varying abilities.

-Public Health Sudbury & Districts is committed to meet the accessibility needs of persons with disabilities in a timely manner.
+Public Health Sudbury & Districts is committed to meet the accessibility needs of persons with varying abilities in a timely manner.

-Public Health Sudbury & Districts’ staff responsibilities include:
+Public Health Sudbury & Districts’ worker responsibilities include:

 As such, Public Health Sudbury & Districts will make every reasonable effort to ensure that:

-As outlined and defined in the Legislated Requirements and Statement of Commitment policy V-I-10 while planning programs, services, activities, events, and in developing related policies, procedures and practices, all Public Health Sudbury & Districts staff will abide by the following accessibility principles:
+As outlined and defined in the Legislated Requirements and Statement of Commitment policy C-I-140, while planning programs, services, activities, events, and in developing related policies, procedures and practices, all Public Health Sudbury & Districts workers will abide by the following accessibility principles:

 1. Dignity